F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 Simply put, it combines precision and recall into one metric by calculating the harmonic mean between those two.
 It is actually a special case of the more general function F beta:

-When choosing beta in your F-beta score the more you care about recall over precision the higher beta you should choose.
-For example, with F1 score we care equally about recall and precision with F2 score, recall is twice as important to us.
+When choosing beta in your F-beta score, the more you care about recall over precision, the higher beta you should choose.
+For example, with the F1 score, we care equally about recall and precision; with the F2 score, recall is twice as important to us.

-With 0<beta<1 we care more about precision and so the higher the threshold the higher the F beta score.
-When beta>1 our optimal threshold moves toward lower thresholds and with beta=1 it is somewhere in the middle.
+With 0<beta<1, we care more about precision, and so the higher the threshold, the higher the F beta score.
+When beta > 1, our optimal threshold moves toward lower thresholds, and when beta = 1, it is somewhere in the middle.

 It can be easily computed by running: